 KemPharm, Inc. (the "Company") is a clinical-stage specialty pharmaceutical company engaged in the discovery and development of proprietary prodrugs.
 Through the use of its Ligand Activated Therapy ("LAT") platform technology, the Company is able to initiate and pursue the development of improved versions of widely prescribed, approved drugs.
-The Company was formed on October 30, 2006, and incorporated in Iowa, and reorganized in Delaware on May 30, 2014.
+The Company was formed and incorporated in Iowa on October 30, 2006 and reorganized in Delaware on May 30, 2014.

 The Company has experienced recurring losses from operations and negative operating cash flows due to its ongoing research and development of its potential product candidates.
-The Company also has an accumulated deficit at September 30, 2016.
+The Company also has an accumulated deficit at March 31, 2017.
 Various internal and external factors will affect whether and when the candidates become approved drugs and how significant their market share will be.
 The length of time and cost of developing and commercializing these candidates and/or failure of them at any stage of the drug approval process will materially affect the Company's financial condition and future operations.

-The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not include all of the information and related notes required by accounting principles generally accepted in the United States of America for complete financial statements.
+The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not include all of the information and related notes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included in the accompanying financial statements.
-Operating results for the three and nine months ended September 30, 2016 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2016.
+Operating results for the three months ended March 31, 2017 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2017.

-This interim information should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015, filed with the Securities and Exchange Commission ("SEC") on March 15, 2016.
+This interim information should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, filed with the Securities and Exchange Commission ("SEC") on March 10, 2017.